-Piaget's original comparison paradigms - and which have been used by many researchers'confounded intentionality and consequences.
-Malicious intent was always thematically combined with small negative consequences while good intentions were always combined with large negative consequences.
+Piaget's original comparison paradigms-and which have been used by many researchers-confounded intentionality and consequences.
+Malicious intent was always thematically combined with small negative consequences while good intensions were always combined with large negative consequences.
 Hence, the child becomes confused when presented with these stories and unable to focus correctly on the relevant cues when asked to make a judgment.
-However, a simpler paradigm which manipulates only the intentions and keeps consequences constant directs 'the child's attention towards the central issue of motives vs. consequences.
-So centration does really appear to be a major factor in objective moral judgment and that "objectivity does not seem to mean the inability to grasp intention but rather failure to focus on intention when a competing cue is introduced" (Crowley, 1968) Burn Strand Same State of the Second Sciences an gu hata sha ani chi char.
+However, a simpler paradigm which manipulates only the intentions and keeps consequences.
+So centration does really appear to be a major factor in objective moral judgment and that "objectivity does not seem to mean the inability to grasp intention but rather failure to focus on intension when a competing cue is introduced" (Crowley, 1968).